NutritionFacts.org

 Doctor's Note

-Here's the beverage comparison video I mentioned with the hibiscus punch recipe: Better Than Green Tea?
-Note that's erythritol pictured, not sugar (see Erythritol May Be a Sweet Antioxidant) and I also throw in a teaspoon of amla (dried Indian gooseberry powder, see Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol) and my most recent addition is about a half-inch of fresh ginger root—yum!
-If you throw in some fresh or frozen berries too you're approaching my Pink Juice with Green Foam.
+Here’s the beverage comparison video I mentioned with the hibiscus punch recipe: Better Than Green Tea?
+Note that’s erythritol pictured, not sugar (see Erythritol May Be a Sweet Antioxidant).
+And, I also throw in a teaspoon of amla (dried Indian gooseberry powder); see Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol).
+And, my most recent addition is about a half inch of fresh ginger root—yum!
+If you throw in some fresh or frozen berries too, you’re approaching my Pink Juice with Green Foam.
+The impressive manganese content of hibiscus tea (see this study) may exceed recommended limits at high intakes, however; so, we probably shouldn’t drink more than a quart a day.

 For a primer on the fluctuating levels of oxidant stress, see Antioxidant Level Dynamics.

-And for more flower power, check out what the saffron crocus can do against depression (Saffron vs. Prozac), PMS (Saffron for the Treatment of PMS), stress (Wake Up and Smell the Saffron), and dementia (Saffron for the Treatment of Alzheimer’s).
-There are also chamomile flowers (Red Tea, Honeybush, & Chamomile), though Chamomile Tea May Not Be Safe During Pregnancy, and the rose bush: Dietary Osteoarthritis Treatment.
-More comparisons of herbal teas here: The Healthiest Herbal Tea.
+And, for more flower power, check out what the saffron crocus can do for depression (Saffron vs. Prozac), PMS (Saffron for the Treatment of PMS), stress (Wake Up and Smell the Saffron), and dementia (Saffron for the Treatment of Alzheimer’s).
+There are also chamomile flowers (Red Tea, Honeybush, & Chamomile)—though Chamomile Tea May Not Be Safe During Pregnancy—and the rose bush: Rose Hips for Osteoarthritis.
+I cover more comparisons of herbal teas in The Healthiest Herbal Tea.

 If you haven't yet, you can subscribe to my videos for free by clicking here.